HOME -> DIRECTORY -> REFERENCE -> SMALLPRESSWORK.HTML

 Taping the rails is an old trick that works okay on some larger presses - presses like the big commercial-grade Chandler & Price that have 3/4" wide rails.
 And, in fact, some advanced design platen presses have adjustable rails to make this possibly frequent adjustment very easy.
 But it's still not accurate on a roller-by-roller basis, and is definitely not a good idea on a table-top press with narrow rails.

 Since "taping the rails" is a technique known as an old printer's trick, some less-well-informed members of the new letterpress community try to apply it to the smaller presses they use.
 Not good.
 The Kelsey rails are only about 1/4" wide and building up tape on them is just asking for trouble.

 Shortly after the turn of the century, a fellow named Morgan designed an expandable truck for the C&P and other large presses.
 This truck can be adjusted to different diameters based upon the condition of the individual roller its mounted on.
 I use them on my big presses and they work great.

-And, that's where I got the idea of taping the trucks instead of the rails - and that's why I sent along the tape for you to use.
+And, that's where I got the idea of taping the trucks instead of the rails.

 I strongly recommend taping the trucks vs the rails.
 It works well; I do it; I teach it and I endorse the technique.
 Besides, when you're done, you have a nice rubber "tire" wrapped about you trucks and they roll more smoothly and quietly.
 Just be sure to trim off any excess tape on the edges - so that the truck edge is clean and does not jam against the hooks.